genieclust¶

 Detected cluster labels.

-gives the cluster ID (between 0 and n_clusters_ - 1) of the i-th object.
-If M > 1, noise/boundary points are labelled-1
+labels_[i]gives the cluster ID (between 0 and n_clusters_ - 1) of the i-th object.- labels_matrix_None or ndarray, shape (n_clusters, n_samples)

 The actual number of clusters detected by the algorithm.